rnett/symbol-export/.junie/guidelines.md

 Use the JetBrains MCP (Machine Coding Protocol) whenever possible except for running tests, e.g., for things like searching for symbols or running builds.

+Always use Gradle to do builds and run tests.

 ## Test Running Instructions

 When running multiple tests, run the Gradle `test` task (or the particular test task needed) once, rather than running it multiple times for individual tests.